 A mason is responsible for shaping artificial mineral products, concrete blocks, stone pieces, and bricks to create structures essential for construction or other building purposes using various machinery and equipment, following the highest safety standards and production procedures.
 Masons analyze schematics and blueprints, applying the clients' specifications and customization to their product expertise.
 They also inspect tools and equipment, ensuring that the materials are free from any defects to avoid hazards and construction delays.

-There are some key differences in responsibilities as well.
-For example, a finish carpenter responsibilities require skills like "hand tools," "custom cabinets," "safety rules," and "drywall installation."
+There are some key differences in the responsibilities of each position.
+For example, finish carpenter responsibilities require skills like "hand tools," "custom cabinets," "safety rules," and "drywall installation."
 Meanwhile a typical mason has skills in areas such as "masonry," "scaffolding," "safety regulations," and "dump truck."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that masons earn is a bit different than that of finish carpenters.
+The education levels that masons earn slightly differ from finish carpenters.
 In particular, masons are 3.2% more likely to graduate with a Master's Degree than a finish carpenter.
 Additionally, they're 1.0% more likely to earn a Doctoral Degree.

 A construction foreman is responsible for overseeing construction operations and determining the construction progress by monitoring plans and schedules.
 A construction foreman allocates tasks to the workers and ensures that everyone adheres to the safety guidelines and regulations, preventing potential hazards in the work area and avoiding construction delays.
 They also identify cost-reduction opportunities by handling negotiation with trusted suppliers and third-party vendors.
 A construction foreman inspects the quality of materials, including the equipment and machinery, allocates adequate resources for production, and resolves issues immediately.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, finish carpenter responsibilities are more likely to require skills like "custom cabinets," "drywall installation," "door hardware," and "window installation."
-Meanwhile, a construction foreman might be skilled in areas such as "work ethic," "cdl," "osha," and "strong work ethic."
+Meanwhile, a construction foreman has duties that require skills in areas such as "work ethic," "cdl," "osha," and "strong work ethic."
 These differences highlight just how different the day-to-day in each role looks.

 A journeyman is an experienced worker whose role will vary on the line of industry where one is involved.
 They work without supervision from a master craftsman.
 Most of the responsibilities will revolve around performing manual work such as carpentry, plumbing, electrical and mechanical tasks, and other forms of trade.
 Furthermore, a journeyman can choose whether to work independently or to be part of a business entity.
 They can also recruit and train an apprentice, or even pursue to become a master in their preferred field.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a finish carpenter is likely to be skilled in "custom cabinets," "safety rules," "drywall installation," and "door hardware," while a typical journeyman is skilled in "work ethic," "strong work ethic," "safety procedures," and "plumbing."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a finish carpenter is likely to be skilled in "custom cabinets," "safety rules," "drywall installation," and "door hardware," while a typical journeyman is skilled in "work ethic," "strong work ethic," "safety procedures," and "plumbing."

 Using their knowledge and expertise of all construction disciplines, a general foreman plans and oversees operations within a construction site to ensure that everything is running smoothly.
 They are typically in charge of conducting regular inspections, coordinating with engineers and architects, managing the budget and expenditures, supervising workers, and ensuring that the project moves according to the desired time frame.
 Furthermore, a general foreman implements all safety regulations and policies to ensure a safe and productive work environment for everyone.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between finish carpenters and general foremen, there are some differences that are important to note.
 For one, a finish carpenter might have more use for skills like "hand tools," "custom cabinets," "drywall installation," and "door hardware."
-Meanwhile, some general foremen might include skills like "safety procedures," "osha," "quality standards," and "oversight" on their resume.
+Meanwhile, some responsibilities of general foremen require skills like "safety procedures," "osha," "quality standards," and "oversight. "

-General foremen reach similar levels of education when compared to finish carpenters.
-The difference is that they're 1.4% more likely to earn a Master's Degree more, and 0.3% less likely to graduate with a Doctoral Degree.
+General foremen enjoy the best pay in the construction industry, with an average salary of $54,753.
+For comparison, finish carpenters earn the highest salary in the construction industry.general foremen reach similar levels of education compared to finish carpenters, in general.
+The difference is that they're 1.4% more likely to earn a Master's Degree, and 0.3% less likely to graduate with a Doctoral Degree.